andy-jwyan/andy-jwyan.github.io/_pages/about.md

 ## About Me

 I am an assistant professor ("Hundred Talents Program") and doctoral supervisor at the School of International Studies, Zhejiang University.
 My research centers on the quantitative study of human language, combining large-scale corpus methods with frameworks from **Quantitative Linguistics** and **Linguistic Typology**.
 Empirically, I focus on three interconnected areas: the cross-linguistic patterns of morphology and syntax, the dynamic development of language proficiency in second language learners, and the quantitative practices of **Digital Humanities**.
-My work has appeared in *Glottometrics*, *Journal of Quantitative Linguistics*, *Natural Language Engineering*, *Studia Linguistica*, *Linguistics Vanguard*, *Digital Scholarship in the Humanities*, and other international venues.
+My work has appeared in *Glottometrics*, *Journal of Quantitative Linguistics*, *Natural Language Engineering*, *Studia Linguistica*, *Linguistics Vanguard*, *Digital Scholarship in the Humanities*, and other international venues.</a>
 **Email**: yanjianwei@aliyun.com;jwyan@zju.edu.cn